abhising10p14/Texty/README.md

-# -Text-Editor
+# Texty
-It's a Text Editor build using Qt Gui.
+It's a Text Editor build using Qt creator.
 For running this you need a Qt creator.